ukiwsz27/ethstaker/staking-glossary.md

 The validator has made a timely vote for the correct [head block](#chain-head).

+## Inactivity leak

+If the Beacon Chain has gone more than four [epochs](#epoch) without [finalizing](#finalization), an emergency protocol called the "inactivity leak" is activated.
+The ultimate aim of the inactivity leak is to create the conditions required for the chain to recover finality.
+Finality requires a 2/3 majority of the total staked ether to agree on source and target checkpoints.
+If validators representing more than 1/3 of the total validators go offline or fail to submit correct [attestations](#attestation) then it is not possible for a 2/3 supermajority to finalize checkpoints.
+The inactivity leak lets the stake belonging to the inactive validators gradually bleed away until they control less than 1/3 of the total stake, allowing the remaining active validators finalize the chain.
+However large the pool of inactive validators, the remaining active validators will eventually control >2/3 of the stake.
+The loss of stake is a strong incentive for inactive validators to reactivate as soon as possible!

 ## Input Data

 The Input data, also called the **deposit data**, is a user generated, 842 long sequence of characters.
 It represents the [validator public key](validator-keys.md) and the [withdrawal public key](validator-keys.md), which were signed with by the validator private key.
 The input data needs to be added to the transaction to the [deposit contract](getting-started/deposit-process.md) in order to get identified by the [beacon-chain](#beacon-chain).